larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/task1.md

 # Submission

-Your submission should be in the form of a report.
+Your submission is a report in PDF format.
 An appropriate length is 3-5 pages.
 This should include a short introduction.
 It is highly recommended to write this report using LaTeX.

 You will submit a draft on ItsLearning.
 On this draft you will get feedback, which you can incorporate afterwards.
 The final report will consist of revised versions of the drafts for each of the 4 tasks.